 Dr. Marianne Benetatou*

-The center of the present day village of Bodhgaya is occupied by the Monastery of the Great Enlightenment.
-On its side, a thick balustrade protects the Bodhi Tree (Tree of Enlightenment), of the species ficus indica.
-At its shade is worshiped the Diamond Throne, as it is at the exact spot where the Buddha sat in meditation and found enlightenment.
+The center of the present-day village of Bodhgaya is occupied by the Monastery of the Great Enlightenment.
+On its side, a thick balustrade protects the Bodhi Tree (Tree of Enlightenment), of the species ficus

 Imposing monastic complexes, belonging to different Buddhist countries, thrive with life all around the sacred area.
 Each one holds its own ritual and the monastic discipline of its home country.
 Some of them offer rooms and serve meals for a modest amount of money.